-Students will be directly involved with developing, reviewing, and revising Student Profiles as well as an 'evidence of learning' portfolio through a schedule of one-on-one interviews with the program co-ordinator and program teachers.
+Students will be inclusively involved with developing, reviewing, and revising their Student Profiles as well as their 'evidence of learning' portfolio through scheduled one-on-one interviews with the program co-ordinator and program teachers.

-Success of the program will be based on the attainment of goals as outlined in the student's profile, evidence of learning growth, improved attendance, demonstrated learning through student portfolios, curriculum outcomes, student behaviour management records and effective transition into Yr.10.
+Success of the program will be based on the attainment of goals as outlined in the Student Profiles, evidence of learning growth, improved attendance, demonstrated learning through student portfolios, curriculum outcomes, student behaviour management records and effective transition into Year 10.